The right to believe, to worship and witness

 The Criminal Code Article 280.3 cases include Russian Orthodox Church Outside Russia (ROCOR) priest Fr Nikandr Pinchuk from Verkhoturye in Sverdlovsk Region (see above).

-So far, Criminal Code Article 207.3 is known to have been used against two people for explicitly religious opposition to the war:
+So far, Criminal Code Article 207.3 ("Public dissemination, under the guise of credible statements, of knowingly false information on the use of the Armed Forces of the Russian Federation") is known to have been used against two people for explicitly religious opposition to the war:

 – Nina Belyayeva, a Baptist and Communist municipal deputy from Voronezh Region.
 During a meeting of Semiluk District Council she called Russia's invasion a war crime.
 Belyayeva had to raise her voice and repeat herself over the shouting of her fellow deputies: "A Christian is not someone who wears a cross, but someone who follows Christ, for whom the word of God – the authority of Christ – is much higher than the authority of the President .. for a Christian, first of all, the authority of Christ is higher than the opinion of the Patriarch, and if a person obscures Christ with somebody else, then they cannot be a Christian."
 By the time the case was opened in early April, she had already fled Russia;